tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Week 1/notes.md

 - Q = the set of rational numbers
 - R = the set of real numbers

+##### Cardinality of a set

+The cardinality of a set refers to the number of elements in the set.
+It is a measure of the 'size' of the set.

+Definition ~ The cardinality of a set A is denoted by ∣A∣, is the number of distinct elements in A.

+For example:

+For the set A = {1, 2 , 3 , 4 } A, the cardinality |A| = 4
+For the set B = { a , b , c }, the cardinality ∣B∣ = 3.

+For the empty set, ∅ the cardinality |∅| = 0
+∣∅∣=0vertical bar, \emptyset, vertical bar, equals, 0.

 ##### Empty set (∅)

 The empty set, also known as the `null set`, is a fundamental concept in set theory and mathematics.